 Many elements go into making a quality rehab program.
 It is best if each patient’s various needs are provided in a comprehensive and integrated fashion under one roof—including detox, rehab, and follow-up aftercare services.

 In a detox program, individuals suffering from an SUD have the challenge of freeing their bodies from the grasp of oxycodone.
 This purging is just the first step on a journey toward healing and wholeness.
 When patients are stabilized and no longer dealing with withdrawal symptoms that occur during detox, they can begin to focus on the work of therapy and develop new skills for managing their addiction.
 They can do this within the confines of a customized addiction treatment program, typically offered in an outpatient or inpatient format.

 Outpatient Addiction Treatment

-Some addicts may be unable to commit to an inpatient treatment program like this.
+Some patients may be unable to commit to an inpatient treatment program.
 They might have:

 - Childcare concerns

 - Financial limitations or lack of insurance coverage